 Music and the Deaf is a small national charity committed to enriching the lives of deaf children though music.
 Our grant delivered musical inspiration days to 114 deaf children across the West Midlands, Devon and Rotherham during 2017/18.
 The project was organised in partnership with five Music Education Hubs and their local Deaf and Hearing Support Teams.

 Called ‘A local and national treasure’ by The Guardian, this theatre in Wimbledon is dedicated to children, with 90,000 visiting each year.
 Our grant enabled Polka Theatre to adapt six shows for deaf children.
 During summer 2021, we funded a project for a group of deaf children to create a digital backdrop for the newly refurbished Polka Theatre’s opening show RED.
-We are supporting more adapted shows in Autumn/ Winter 2023.
+We also supported more adapted shows in Autumn/ Winter 2023.

 Our work with Go Live Theatre Projects (previously known as Mousetrap Theatre Projects) began in 2014 when 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
 The event was supported by a series of play-writing workshops in school.
 The children saw their plays brought to life by professional actors at a showcase at London’s Leicester Square Theatre.
 ‘We’re the gods of comedy,’ said one student.